Low regularity full error estimates for the cubic nonlinear Schr\"odinger equation: Numerical experiments

 \section{Numerical experiments}

 In this section, we numerically illustrate our main result (Theorem~\ref{mainthm}).
 We display the convergence order of the fully discrete filtered Lie splitting method \eqref{liespace} with rough initial data.
-For this purpose, we consider the periodic NLS (\ref{nls}) in two-dimensional, discretized with the filtered Lie splitting method \eqref{liespace} and initial data
+For this purpose, we consider the periodic NLS (\ref{nls}) in two dimensions, discretized with the filtered Lie splitting method \eqref{liespace} and initial data